dimadesu/srt-ingest-for-belabox/README.md

 I think this can do only H264, because RTMP ingest can only do H264. _To be confirmed._

-### MediaMTX doing SRT-SRT into SRT ingest of Belabox
+### MediaMTX providing SRT ingest.
+Custom pipeline pulling RTMP from MediaMTX into Belabox

 I tried using `h265_rtmp_localhost_publish_live_30fps` as a base again and changing first line to `srtsrc location=srt://127.0.0.1:8890?streamid=read:mystream !`